-Summer - if you can't beat the heat, watch blu-ray movies that take place on vacation - i.e. with lots of good ocean footage, underwater caverns, surfing, bikinis.
+Summer - if you can't beat there, watch blu-ray movies that take place on vacation - i.e. with lots of good ocean footage, underwater caverns, surfing, bikinis.
 Whassup!
 Blu-ray can make these images so 3-D vivid that if you put some coconut oil under your nose you're there.

 INTO THE BLUE (2005)